Fine tuning foundation models

 Figure 1

-Pre-training on vast text corpora makes these models swole with wordy power but notoriously the power may not do what you wish (if you get into a very 4chan-part of the parameter space, for example it is not going to produce great bed-time stories for kids).
+Pre-training on vast text corpora makes these models swole with wordy power, but that power often won’t do what we want (if we get into a very 4chan-y part of the parameter space, for example, it isn’t going to produce great bedtime stories for kids).
 More formally, the pre-training objective is misaligned with what an average user wants.
 Fine-tuning with human feedback, particularly through methods like Reinforcement Learning from Human Feedback (RLHF), is the archetypal way to fix this.

 I’m no expert in RLHF, but I’m keeping some notes.